WICG/speculative_load_measurement/security_privacy_questionnaire.md

 ## 2.4.
 How do the features in your specification deal with sensitive information?

 The API does not handle sensitive information.

+While URLs can be sensitive in some contexts (e.g. they can contain personal identifiers in query strings), `navigationDestinationURL` only ever contains a same-origin URL the page itself constructed or followed.

 ---